Princess-of-Sleeping/psp2rela/README.md

 # Information

-A. VitaSDK uses all type0.
+A. VitaSDK uses type0 only.

 B. Official external SDK uses only type0 and type1.